 Coulter had a more scathing response to Trump's declaration during a radio interview Friday with John Phillips and Jillian Barberie on KABC's "The Morning Drive" show.

-Coulter revealed that she was sleeping during Trump's press conference and that she heard his comments for the first time on KABC.
-Declaring that "the country is over" now, she said didn't need to watch Trump's event live or to go to a tarot reader to know that Trump would "totally f**ked over his base."
+Coulter revealed she was sleeping during Trump's press conference and she had heard his comments for the first time on KABC.
+Declaring that "the country is over" now, she said did not need to watch Trump's event live or to go to a tarot reader to know that Trump would "totally f**ked over his base."

-"The only national emergency is that our president is an idiot," she said.
+"The only national emergency is that our president is an idiot," she declared.

-Coulter also said Trump is going to have a very difficult time winning a second term next November.
+Coulter also said Trump would have a very difficult time winning a second term next November.

 "I can't imagine any way to get out of this," she said.
 "I would like to hope that there is.
 I don't think there is.
 In which case, no, of course he can't run for reelection."

-Coulter has previously criticized the president over his slow progress on a border wall, declaring that he will have "no legacy whatsoever" if he doesn't the infrastructure bill.
-She also mocked Trump in December when the White House announced it would accept a spending package that doesn't include the $5 billion Trump has requested for the wall.
+Coulter has previously criticized the president over his slow progress on a border wall.
+She also mocked Trump in December when the White House announced it would accept a spending package that did not include the $5 billion Trump had requested for the wall.

 "The chant wasn't 'SIGN A BILL WITH B.S.
 PROMISES ABOUT "BORDER SECURITY" AT SOME POINT IN THE FUTURE, GUARANTEED TO FAIL!'
 It was 'BUILD A WALL!'"
 Coulter tweeted at the time.

-Shortly after, Trump announced that he would not sign a funding bill that didn't provide money for the border wall, sending the country into the longest government shutdown in U.S. history over border security.
-Trump and Congress passed a 1,169-page bipartisan spending package that includes $1.375 billion for 55 miles of new border fences — a snippet of the $5.7 billion Trump has sought for more than 200 miles of steel walls along the southwestern border.
+Shortly after, Trump announced he would not sign a funding bill that did not provide money for the border wall, sending the country into the longest government shutdown in U.S. history over border security.
+Trump and Congress passed a 1,169-page bipartisan spending package that included $1.375 billion for 55 miles of new border fences — a snippet of the $5.7 billion Trump has sought for more than 200 miles of steel walls along the southwestern border.
 Conservative commentators expressed frustration to the bipartisan agreement and pushed Trump to declare a national emergency.

-Trump declared that national emergency on Friday, noting that he is already expecting a legal challenge during his Friday press conference, while also signing that bipartisan deal to avert a second government shutdown.
+Trump declared that national emergency on Friday, noting that he expected a legal challenge during his Friday press conference, while also signing that bipartisan deal to avert a second government shutdown.